Ask a doctor about a prescription for TIONER 100 mg/ml ORAL SOLUTION

 The active ingredient is tramadol hydrochloride.

-1 ml of Tioner contains 100 mg of tramadol hydrochloride (1 pump stroke releases a quantity of oral solution containing 12.5 mg of tramadol hydrochloride).
+1 ml of Tioner contains 100 mg of tramadol hydrochloride (1 spray of the dosing pump releases an amount of oral solution that contains 12.5 mg of tramadol hydrochloride).

-The other components are: glycerol (E-422), potassium sorbate (E-202), macrogolglycerol hydroxystearate, propylene glycol (E-1520), sodium cyclamate, sodium saccharin, saccharose (0.2 g/ml of solution), peppermint essence, anise flavor, and purified water.
+The other components are: glycerol (E-422), potassium sorbate (E-202), macrogolglycerol hydroxystearate, propylene glycol (E-1520), sodium cyclamate, sodium saccharin, sucrose (0.2 g/ml of solution), peppermint flavor, anise flavor, and purified water.

-Clear, colorless to slightly yellowish, and slightly viscous solution.
+Clear solution, colorless to slightly yellowish and slightly viscous.

-This medicine is packaged in brown glass bottles equipped with a pump dispenser containing 30 ml of oral solution.
+This medication is packaged in brown glass bottles with a dosing pump that contains 30 ml of oral solution.

 Aristo Pharma Iberia, S.L.